martinpllu/agent-dev-guide/README.md

 # agent-dev-guide

-**Stop explaining your codebase to AI agents over and over again!**

 `agent-dev-guide` automatically generates a structured Developer Guide from your codebase.

 The document generator dives deep, using a structured template to map your architecture and development environment - highlighting what's there and what's missing.

 It keeps the document comprehensive yet brief, making best use of precious agent context.

-The Developer Guide instantly gives your AI coding agents all the knowledge they need to work with maximum efficiency and accuracy.
+The Developer Guide instantly gives AI coding agents all the knowledge they need to work on your code with maximum efficiency and accuracy.

 ## Quick Start